While June brought us extreme heat and countless FOIAs, our team is excited for what’s to come in July.

 Judge Cannone then asked the prosecution and defense if they believed there had been “due and thorough deliberations.”

 Similar to an Allen Charge, a Tuey-Rodriguez instruction occurs in the state of Massachusetts when a jury is unable to come to a unanimous verdict.
-The charge was issued on July 1, shortly before the mistrial was declared.
+This charge was issued on July 1, shortly before the mistrial was declared.

 The instruction does not allow a judge to mention the possible expense or inconvenience of a second trial as to not persuade the jury of a certain verdict.